Table of Contents

 Conversely, people who are optimistic and/or react to stressful situations positively tend to stay healthier.
 Adequate sleep is also crucial for optimal immune function.
 Sleep deprivation, even a few hours a week, causes significant rises in stress hormones and can compromise immune function.
 Aim for eight hours of sleep per night.

-Your immune system is your body’s greatest defender and one of the most highly evolved and elegant systems in the natural world.
-As the weather gets colder and flu season is well underway, you can supercharge your immunity by eating plenty of vegetables, fruits, and protein, getting enough sleep, managing stress and by exercising appropriately.
+your body’s greatest defender and one of the most highly evolved and elegant systems in the natural world.
+As the weather gets colder and flu season is well underway, you can supercharge your immunity by eating plenty of vegetables, fruits, and protein, getting enough sleep, managing stress, and by exercising appropriately.
 These are simple steps you can take to stay healthy all year long.